Skip to Main Content

 U.S. Department of Health and Human Services.

-Instead of “U.S. Department of Health and Human Services, National Institutes of Health, National Heart, Lung, and Blood Institute,” use the most specific author.
+• When multiple layers of government agencies are listed as authors in a work, use only the most specific author in the reference.
+For example, instead of “U.S. Department of Health and Human Services, National Institutes of Health, National Heart, Lung, and Blood Institute,” use the most specific author:

 U.S. Department of Health and Human Services. (n.d.).
 Health and awareness. https://www.nhlbi.nih.gov/health-topics/education-and-awareness